angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 	- One table per process.
 	- One entry per segment in the process.
 	- In each entry: Base address, segment limit/length and protection bits.
 	- It is stored in memory.
-We need a Segment
+We need a Segment Table Base Register (STBR)
 ### Paged segmentation

+101

 ---